 I hear that one a lot.
 And rightfully so.
 I am not a trained or formal PhD economist.
 Sure, I graduated with an undergrad Finance degree and have worked in the belly of the economic beast for a long time, but how could I possibly be smart enough or trained enough to understand how the economy functions or how “real” economists work?
 Good question.
 There’s a high probability that I am totally unqualified to discuss half the things I discuss.
 I am extremely open to criticism.
-I certainly don’t pretend to know everything.

-Then again, did you also know that Adam Smith, JM Keynes, Karl Marx and Wynne Godley also had no formal economics training?
+For instance, did you also know that Adam Smith, JM Keynes, Karl Marx and Wynne Godley also had no formal economics training?
 Maybe you did.
 In which case I am sure you’re probably open-minded enough to know that you don’t necessarily have to have trained in a formal economics program to understand the complexities of economics and make contributions.
 Better yet, this might even support the thinking that people from outside the formal economics profession actually approach the world of economics in a way that makes them equally if not more qualified to discuss it.

 Of course, none of us are Smith, Keynes, Marx or Godley, but you get the point.
 Trying to discredit someone who isn’t a “trained” economist is not an attempt to discredit someone based on the merit of their work, but on the credentials that potentially mean nothing.
 It’s like going up to 20 year old Bill Gates and shrugging him off for having no computer science degree.